 Expect very cold temperatures in New England with snowfall and average lows and highs varying across the northern states like Maine and Vermont to the more southern states like Rhode Island.
-The region as a whole is know for sporadic temperature changes and out-of-the-blue storms, so be sure to check the local weather channels before heading off on a trip.
+The region as a whole is known for sporadic temperature changes and out-of-the-blue storms, so be sure to check the local weather channels before heading off on a trip.

 The Northwest and Middle America

 The Midwest, Plains states, and the states of the Mid-Atlantic also tend to very cold.
 Winter is typically the rainy season in the Northwest.
-Cities such as Seattle, Washington and Portland, Oregon will see cloudy skies and rainy days throughout much of the month.
+Cities such as Seattle, Washington, and Portland, Oregon will see cloudy skies and rainy days throughout much of the month.
 Snow is common at higher elevations.

 The Southeast and Southwest

 For milder temperatures, head to the Southeast and Southwest regions.
 February is when the states of Florida and Arizona begin to host baseball spring training.
-Fans flock to stadiums in Scottsdale, Arizona and Palm Beach, Florida for the sunny skies and first glimpses of their favorite teams.
+Fans flock to stadiums in Scottsdale, Arizona, and Palm Beach, Florida for the sunny skies and first glimpses of their favorite teams.
 A temperate climate with temperatures in the upper 60s is usually the norm for Mardi Gras, the end-of-winter New Orleans carnival which usually falls during the month of February.

 Ski and Beach Vacations